yuvalmGS/gigaspaces-wiki-jekyll/xap97/asynchronous-persistency-with-the-mirror.markdown

 ## Mirror Undeploy

-When cluster is undeployed, the mirror service must be undeployed last.
+When cluster is un deployed, the mirror service must be un deployed last.
 This will ensure that all data is persisted properly through mirror async persistency.
-Before primary space is undeployed/redeployed, all data changes are flushed to mirror.
+Before primary space is un deployed/redeployed, all data changes are flushed to mirror.
 This operation is limited by timeout that can be configured using the following property:

 {% highlight xml %}
 <!-- default value is 5 minutes -->